hakerdefo/hakerdefo.github.io/about.md

 - I use Mutt and SeaMonkey to manage my emails.
 - cmus and MOC are my preferred audio players.
 - mpv is what I use to watch videos.
-- I use viewnior and mtPaint to work with photographs and images.
+- I use viewnior, mtPaint and ImageMagick to work with photographs and images.
 - I love messing around with code.
 I'm not a programmer by any means but hack, I like to hack.
 - And last but not the least, I use Git for managing my code.

 <p></p>
-Still got a question or simply curios?
+Still got a question or simply curious?
 Please don't hesitate in <a href="mailto:pclink1@y7mail.com">emailing me</a>.
 I love to hear from random people.
 A simple hello email from you might be good enough to put a smile on my face and make my day; you never know!